AlekseyYuriev/Calculator-to-develop-the-world/README.md

 3. `npm run dev` - run the app

 <h2>4.
 Description of the file structure</h2>
-1. In the root folder you can find files that are used to configure and develop the app.
+1. In the <strong>root</strong> folder you can find files that are used to configure and develop the app.
 <br>
-2. `src` folder contains the files of the app including <strong>index.html</strong> and several folders:
+2. <strong>src</strong> folder contains the files of the app including <strong>index.html</strong> and several folders:

 - `fonts` - folder with fonts used in the app
 - `pages` - folder with entry files index.js and index.css
 - `utils` - folder with constants and main application logic
 - `vendor` - folder with fonts and normalize connection